tspence/csharp-searchlight/PatchNotes.md

+# 0.9.10
+September 23, 2021

+* Fixed bug with foreign table SQL requesting data for multiple tables
+* Added tests to verify that multiple searchlight flags work as expected
+* Fixed issue where a searchlight flag without aliases caused a crash

 # 0.9.8
 September 23, 2021

-Fixed bug with foreign table SQL requesting data for multiple tables
+Fixed compile issue where LINQ dynamic core was not referenced correctly

 # 0.9.7
 September 22, 2021